aliasgarlabs/NTUOSSChatApp/README.md

     }
 ```

->Replace `getCurrentUserDetailsDummy()`.
+>Replace `getCurrentUserDetailsDummy()` in the `MessageActivity.java`.
 This is not part of this milestone but we need this for complete createUser process flow.
 Just copy the code and we will discuss it in the next milestone.

 ###7.
 Sign Out Functionality